anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 -->

 * No RA being available on site in the target domain.
-  Connectivity to an off-site PKI RA is intermittent or entirely offline.
+  Connectivity to an off-site PKI RA may be intermittent or entirely offline.
-  A store-and-forward mechanism is used for communicating with the off-site services.
+  A store-and-forward mechanism is then needed for communicating with the off-site services.

-* Authoritative actions of a local RA being not sufficient for fully authorizing certification requests by pledges.
+* Authoritative actions of a local RA at the registrar being not sufficient for fully and reliably authorizing certification requests by pledges.
+This may be due to missing data access or due to an insufficient level of security, for instance regarding the trustworthy storage of local RA private keys.
   Final authorization then is done by a PKI RA residing in the backend.